haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-DNA-small-molecule/index.md

 ## Setup

-In order to run this tutorial you will need to have the following software installed: [PyMOL][link-pymol].
+In order to run this tutorial you will need to have the following software installed: [PyMOL](https://www.pymol.org/){:target="_blank"}.

 Also, if not provided with special workshop credentials to use the HADDOCK portal, make sure to register in order to be able to submit jobs.
-Use for this the following registration page: [https://bianca.science.uu.nl/auth/register/haddock](https://bianca.science.uu.nl/auth/register/haddock).
+Use for this the following registration page: [https://bianca.science.uu.nl/auth/register/haddock](https://bianca.science.uu.nl/auth/register/haddock){:target="_blank"}.

 <hr>

 ## HADDOCK general concepts

-HADDOCK (see [https://www.bonvinlab.org/software/haddock2.4/](https://www.bonvinlab.org/software/haddock2.4/)) is a collection of python scripts derived from ARIA ([https://aria.pasteur.fr](https://aria.pasteur.fr)) that harness the power of CNS (Crystallography and NMR System – [https://cns-online.org](https://cns-online.org)) for structure calculation of molecular complexes.
+HADDOCK (see [https://www.bonvinlab.org/software/haddock2.4/](https://www.bonvinlab.org/software/haddock2.4/){:target="_blank"}) is a collection of python scripts derived from ARIA ([https://aria.pasteur.fr](https://aria.pasteur.fr){:target="_blank"}) that harness the power of CNS (Crystallography and NMR System – [https://cns-online.org](https://cns-online.org){:target="_blank"}) for structure calculation of molecular complexes.
 What distinguishes HADDOCK from other docking software is its ability, inherited from CNS, to incorporate experimental data as restraints and use these to guide the docking process alongside traditional energetics and shape complementarity.
 Moreover, the intimate coupling with CNS endows HADDOCK with the ability to actually produce models of sufficient quality to be archived in the Protein Data Bank.

 A central aspect to HADDOCK is the definition of Ambiguous Interaction Restraints or AIRs.
 These allow the translation of raw data such as NMR chemical shift perturbation or mutagenesis experiments into distance restraints that are incorporated in the energy function used in the calculations.
 AIRs are defined through a list of residues that fall under two categories: active and passive.
 Generally, active residues are those of central importance for the interaction, such as residues whose knockouts abolish the interaction or those where the chemical shift perturbation is higher.
 Throughout the simulation, these active residues are restrained to be part of the interface, if possible, otherwise incurring in a scoring penalty.
 Passive residues are those that contribute for the interaction, but are deemed of less importance.
 If such a residue does not belong in the interface there is no scoring penalty.
 Hence, a careful selection of which residues are active and which are passive is critical for the success of the docking.
 The docking protocol of HADDOCK was designed so that the molecules experience varying degrees of flexibility and different chemical environments, and it can be divided in three different stages, each with a defined goal and characteristics: